 The basic idea is to use the underlying link layer discovery.
-The IrDA stack itself can perform discovery and can build a local database of devices present on the network, including their IrDA address, IrDA nickname and hint bits.
-Discovery may be done continuously or on demand.
+The IrDA stack itself performs discovery and maintains a local database of devices present on the network, including their IrDA address, IrDA nickname and a set of attributes.

-When the user wants want to resolve a destination with a specific IrDA nickname, the resolver query the current IrDA discovery log and extract its IrDA address.
+When the user wants want to resolve a destination with a specific IrDA nickname, we can pick the relevant entry in the IrDA discovery database and extract its IrDA address.
 This is instantaneous and doesn't generate any additional IrDA traffic.